The host galaxy of the super-luminous SN 2010gx and limits on explosive nickel-56 production: Analysis

 The observed photometric $g-r$, $r-i$ colour terms were corrected for Milky Way extinction \citep{2011ApJ...737..103S} and used to fit the SED of a stellar population model \citep{2005MNRAS.362..799M}.
 We used the low-metallicity (Z$\sim1/20\,Z_{\odot}$) models, assuming a Salpeter initial mass function with red horizontal branch morphology.
-The measured colours give reasonable agreement with a population model of age between 20 to 30 Myr, and a stellar mass around $6.17\times10^{7}\,M_{\odot}$.
-We also employed the {\sc MAGPHYS} galaxy SED models of \citet{2008MNRAS.388.1595D}.
-Fig.\,1 shows the observed SED and the redshifted {\sc MAGPHYS} best-fit model spectrum : total stellar mass of $1.58\times10^{8}\,M_{\odot}$ and hence a specific star formation rate (sSFR) of $2.59\times10^{-9}$\,year$^{-1}$.
+The measured colours give reasonable agreement with a population model of age between 20 to 30 Myr.
+We further employed the {\sc MAGPHYS} galaxy SED models of \citet{2008MNRAS.388.1595D}.
+Fig.\,1 shows the observed SED and the redshifted {\sc MAGPHYS} best-fit ($\chi^{2}=0.58$) model spectrum with total stellar mass of $1.6\times10^{8}\,M_{\odot}$; the fitting also gives a likelyhood distribution of parameters, the $\pm 1\sigma $ values of the likelyhood distribution are $1.0\times10^{8}$ and $2.2\times10^{8}\,M_{\odot}$ separately.
+Hence a specific star formation rate (sSFR) of ($1.9-4.1)\times10^{-9}$\,year$^{-1}$.